NCAR/amwg_dev/README.md

 # amwg_dev repo
-Repo for AMWG development simulations.
+The amwg_dev repository is dedicated to AMWG development simulations, which encompass:
 - Development simulations (including cases directories and model sandboxes).
 - Relevant discussions to model development

 ## Development simulations
 - The list of development simulations can be found under ["Issues"](https://github.com/NCAR/amwg_dev/issues).
-  - Each simulation is a github issue.
+  - Each simulation is represented as a github issue.
-  - Simulations can be sorted with labels (for instance, vertical grid: L58, compset: FWscHIST, tag: cam6_3_48).
+  - Simulations can be sorted with labels (for instance, compset: FLHIST, B1850).

-- Simulation requests should be entered as ["Run request"](https://github.com/NCAR/amwg_dev/issues/new/choose).
+- To request a new simulation run, please use the ["Run request"](https://github.com/NCAR/amwg_dev/issues/new/choose) template.
   - Please provide as much details as possible.

 ## Discussions
 - Discussions relevant to CAM7 development could be posted under ["Discussions"](https://github.com/NCAR/amwg_dev/discussions)

+## Code of Conduct
+- We are committed to fostering a respectful and inclusive community for all participants.
+Our [Code of Conduct] (https://github.com/NCAR/amwg_dev/blob/main/CODE_OF_CONDUCT.md) outlines our expectations for behavior and principles.